Melen Waterfalls, Cameroon - Things to Do in Melen Waterfalls

 Top Things to Do in Melen Waterfalls

-Swimming in the natural pools
+Swimming in the lower plunge pools

 Getting There